mongodb/specifications/source/connection-string/connection-string-spec.rst

 Port (optional)
 ~~~~~~~~~~~~~~~
-The port is an integer between 0 and 65535 that identifies the port to connect to.
+The port is an integer between 1 and 65535 (inclusive) that identifies the port to connect to.
 See `RFC 3986 <http://tools.ietf.org/html/rfc3986#section-3.2.3>`_ .

 ------------------------
 Auth Database (optional)